octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterFA12/course.md

-# Chapter 25 : Financial Application 1.2
+# Chapter 25 : Financial Asset 1.2

 <dialog character="mechanics">Captain, we received the bill for reparing the ship after the last battle: 1,000,000 TAT.
 I have no idea what TAT is or its convertion rate to Tez, that's likely an alien currency, you should probably find out!</dialog>

 ## Definition

-A Financial Application represents a non-physical asset whose value is derived from a contractual claim, such as bank deposits, bonds, or stocks.
+A Financial Asset represents a non-physical asset whose value is derived from a contractual claim, such as bank deposits, bonds, or stocks.
 Financial assets are usually more liquid than other tangible assets, such as commodities or real estate, and may be traded on financial markets.

 Financial assets are opposed to non-financial assets, such as property rights which include both tangible properties (sometimes also called real assets) such as land, real estate or commodities and intangible assets such as intellectual property like copyrights, patents, Trademarks, etc.